Canon 1D C vs Nikon D3400

 Studio photographers will appreciate that the Canon 1D C (unlike the D3400) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 1DC and the D3400 have been discontinued, but can regularly be found used on eBay.
 The D3400 was replaced by the Nikon D3500, while the 1DC does not have a direct successor.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Nikon websites.

 Review summary: Canon 1D C vs Nikon D3400